Vince Guaraldi: Personal life

 Guaraldi married his high school sweetheart, Shirley Moskowitz, on February 1, 1953.
-Their marriage produced two children, David Anthony Guaraldi (b.
+They had two children, David Anthony Guaraldi (b.
 August 11, 1955) and Dia Lisa (b.
 February 16, 1960).
-Moskowitz initially filed for divorce on April 21, 1966, but later withdrew the petition.
-A second filing in June 1968 was finalized on December 8, 1970.

-Guaraldi maintained a long-term relationship with Gretchen Glanzer (later Katamay), who appeared on the cover of The Latin Side of Vince Guaraldi.
-The two were also photographed together on the back cover of the Grateful Dead's 1969 album Aoxomoxoa, among friends of the band.
+Moskowitz initially filed for divorce in 1966, but later withdrew the petition; a second filing was finalized in December 1970.
+Guaraldi later maintained a long-term relationship with Gretchen Glanzer (later Katamay), who appeared on the cover of The Latin Side of Vince Guaraldi and was photographed with him among friends of the Grateful Dead on the rear cover of Aoxomoxoa (1969).